coffeek3/ogre-gpu/Docs/src/tutorials/basictutorials/basictutorial2.md

 Make sure you add the texture for the material and the Examples.material script to your resource loading path.
 In our case, the texture is called 'rockwall.tga'.
 You can find the name yourself by reading the entry in the material script.

 # Using Shadows in Ogre {#bt2UsingShadowsinOgre}
 Enabling shadows in Ogre is easy.
 The SceneManager class has a Ogre::SceneManager::setShadowTechnique method we can use.
-Then whenever we create an Entity, we call Ogre::Entity::setCastShadows to choose which ones will cast shadows. setShadowTechnique method takes several of different techniques.
+Then whenever we create an Entity, we call setCastShadows to choose which Entities will cast shadows. setShadowTechinique method takes several of different techniques.
 Refer to Ogre::ShadowTechnique for more details.

 Let's turn off the ambient light so we can see the full effect of our lights.
 Add the following changes:

 @snippet Samples/Tutorials/BasicTutorial2.cpp lightingsset

-Now the SceneManager will use shadows.
+Now the SceneManager will use modulative stencil shadows.
 Let's add some lights to see this in action.

 # Lights {#bt2Lights}
-%Ogre provides different types of lights as listed in Ogre::Light::LightTypes.
+Ogre provides three types of lighting.
+* Ogre::Light::LT\_POINT - This Light speads out equally in all directions from a point.
+* Ogre::Light::LT\_SPOTLIGHT - This Light works like a flashlight.
+It produces a solid cylinder of light that is brighter at the center and fades off.
+* Ogre::Light::LT\_DIRECTIONAL - This Light simulates a huge source that is very far away - like daylight.
+Light hits the entire scene at the same angle everywhere.

 The Ogre::Light class has a wide range of properties.
-Two of the most important are the [diffuse](https://learn.microsoft.com/en-us/windows/win32/direct3d9/diffuse-lighting#example) and [specular](https://learn.microsoft.com/en-us/windows/win32/direct3d9/specular-lighting#example) color.
+Two of the most important are the [diffuse](http://www.ogre3d.org/tikiwiki/tiki-index.php?page=-Diffuse+%28Light%29) and [specular](http://www.ogre3d.org/tikiwiki/tiki-index.php?page=-Specular+%28Light%29) color.
 Each material script defines how much specular and diffuse lighting a material reflects.
 These properties will be covered in some of the later tutorials.

-## Creating a Light {#CreatingaLight}
+# Creating a Light {#CreatingaLight}
 Let's add a Light to our scene.
 We do this by calling the Ogre::SceneManager::createLight method.
 Add the following code right after we finish creating the groundEntity:
 @snippet Samples/Tutorials/BasicTutorial2.cpp spotlight